vittotedja/spm-g5t3/README.md

 npx cypress open
 ```

-then run your cypress test locally and see if there are any errors
+then run your cypress test locally and see if there are any errors.